The Diamond Girls: Sue Diamond

 Sue Diamond is the mother of the four (later five) Diamond girls.
 She has always had a poor relationship with her mother.
 Sue was the girlfriend of Dave, who she was with in Year Ten.
-She became pregnant when she was sixteen.
+She became pregnant when she was in Year Eleven, aged sixteen.
 Although Sue was thrilled that she was pregnant with Martine, her mother was furious.
 Dave initially tried his best to support Martine and Sue, but left her when he was unable to cope raising a child.
 Two years later, she met Dean.
-He was a good boyfriend at first, and he tried to be a father to Martine.
-He could be very sweet and tender with Sue and her, but he could be 'a tricky guy, especially if he was crossed'.
+He was a good boyfriend at first, and he tried to be a father to Martine, and his own daughter, Jude.
+He could be very sweet and tender with Sue and the girls, but he could be 'a tricky guy, especially if he was crossed'.
 Dean later became abusive towards Sue, which caused her to leave him.
 Sue then met Jordan, who was very handsome, and as Sue said, he was musically talented 'and would have been a real star in the music world if he'd only had the right breaks'.
-Jordan later got into drugs, and took an overdose when Rochelle was two.
+Jordan later got into drugs, and took an overdose when his daughter Rochelle was two years old.
 Sue was contacted by the police of Jordan's death, and was devastated.
-After Jordan's death, Sue was struggling to cope with her grief.
-Terry, an embalmer, was compassionate towards her and spent time talking to her and organizing the funeral arrangements.
+After Jordan's death, Sue was struggling to cope while grieving for Jordan and managing the girls.
+Terry, an embalmer, was kind towards her and spent time talking to her and organizing the funeral arrangements.
 Upset and unable to think straight, Sue had a one-night stand with Terry.
-Dixie was born prematurely after.
+This resulted in the birth of Dixie, and Terry leaving the Diamonds to go back to his wife Stella, and older daughters as he had another family other than the Diamonds.